You may wish to see an introductory page on this section first.

 Basilica di S. Nicola da Tolentino: (left) interior of the church; (right) 1628 ceiling by Filippo da Firenze

 In 1485 the Augustinians brothers of Tolentino were replaced by other Augustinian brothers from Lombardy.
-Giambattista Visconti, Archbishop of Teramo and former Prior of the Augustinian convent at Tolentino, financed the redesign of the interior of the church and the construction of a wooden ceiling which was decorated with the biscione (snake) of the Visconti, who ruled Milan from the XIIIth century to 1447.
+Giambattista Visconti, Archbishop of Teramo and former Prior of the Augustinian convent at Tolentino, financed the redesign of the interior of the church and the construction of a wooden ceiling which was decorated with the biscione (snake), the heraldic symbol of the Visconti, who ruled Milan from the XIIIth century to 1447.

 Basilica di S. Nicola da Tolentino: Cappella delle Sante Braccia: (left) main altar; (right) detail of a painting by Matteo Strom depicting a major fire at Palazzo Ducale in Venice in December 1577 which was extinguished by the intervention of St. Nicholas